shutter-cat/comfyui_HiDream-Sampler/README.md

 - Uses 4-bit quantization for lower memory usage.

 ## Installation
-Please make sure you have installed Flash Attention.
-We recommend CUDA versions 12.4 for the manual installation.
+We strongly recommend you to install Flash Attention 2 with CUDA versions 12.4.
+However, if your hardware doesn't support Flash Attention 2 (Such as Turing GPU), we are already implemented SDPA instead, but the generation will be longer.

 - Get Flash-Attention 2 wheel from [HuggingFace](https://huggingface.co/lldacing/flash-attention-windows-wheel/blob/main/flash_attn-2.7.4%2Bcu126torch2.6.0cxx11abiFALSE-cp312-cp312-win_amd64.whl) (Python 3.12, PyTorch 2.6.0, cuda 12.6, other available there too)
 - Install it in ComfyUI (.\python_embeded\python.exe -s -m pip install file.whl for portable version)